code-dudes/resume/README.md

 - Open one of the template links
 - File->Make a Copy
 - Edit your copy

+- To create more sections with same formatting, copy and paste any existing section (header + separator line + content/bullets).

 **Change the theme color**
 - For each component having colors, select -> right click -> Edit -> Make changes